2000 Alabama Amendment 2

 2000 Alabama Amendment 2, also known as the Alabama Interracial Marriage Amendment, was a proposed amendment to the Constitution of Alabama to remove Alabama's ban on interracial marriage.
 Interracial marriage had already been legalized nationwide 33 years prior in 1967, following Loving v.
 Virginia, making the vote symbolic.
 The amendment was approved with 59.5% voting yes, a 19 percentage point margin, though 25 of Alabama's 67 counties voted against it.
-Alabama was the last state to officially repeal its anti-miscegenation laws.
+Alabama was the last state to officially repeal its anti-miscegenation laws, following South Carolina in 1998.

 Background

 The Constitution of Alabama, passed in 1901, officially prohibited interracial marriage in the state.
 Article IV, Section 102 states, "The legislature shall never pass any law to authorize or legalize any marriage between any white person and a negro, or descendant of a negro".
 However, interracial marriage had been legal in Alabama since 1967, when the United States Supreme Court struck down Virginia's anti-miscegenation laws in the landmark decision Loving v.
 Virginia.
 Therefore, the amendment was symbolic rather than changing actual policy in the state.

 Amendment 2 was a legislatively referred constitutional amendment proposed by Act Number 1999–321.
 A previous 1998 bill on the same topic died in committee.
 The amendment's wording was tailored to avoid accidentally legalizing same-sex marriage.